polkadot-developers/substrate-developer-hub.github.io/docs/conceptual/core/codec.md

 ### Boolean

-Boolean values are encoded using the least significant bit (LSB) of a single byte.
+Boolean values are encoded using the least significant bit of a single byte.

 #### Example